lizzard77/summoner-class-for-5e/README.md

 * The first time an Eidolon is summoned, its character will be created in the actor directory.
 * You can add evolutions, redistribute evolution points etc. at any time from the Eidolon's character sheet.
 * Evolution points will be tracked in the "Evolution Pool" item.

+## Artwork and Content Credits

+Credits from the original document are listed here for reference only.
+This module is not a standalone work of its own, it's a technical adaption of the document at https://homebrewery.naturalcrit.com/share/LJao5IOSl4Hn .
+All rights remain with their respective owners.

+* The cover art piece used on the welcome dialogue belongs to Graey Erb, at https://www.artstation.com/graeyerb
+* "This Conversion/Homebrew uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.The Conversion/Homebrewn is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
+For more information about Paizo Inc. and Paizo products, please visit paizo.com."
+* "The Summoner Conversion/Homebrew is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC."